mayan-jbsmith/action-license-compliance/README.md

 # Arazutech: License Checker

 The Arazutech License Compliance Checker GitHub Action helps you maintain license compliance by verifying the licenses of Python/Node dependencies in your projects.
-It automatically scans your dependencies and sends notifications if restricted licenses are detected.
-You can configure it to utilize a Slack webhook for sending notifications.
+It automatically scans your dependencies and outputs to the GitHub Action step summary

 ## Inputs
 - runtime (required): Specify the project runtime, e.g., "node" or "python".
-- slack_webhook_url (required): Provide the Slack webhook URL for notifications.
 - allow_list (optional): Define a regex pattern for allowed licenses.
 - block_list (optional): Set a regex pattern for blocked licenses.